rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/_index.md

 ## Resource Quotas in Rancher

-Resource quotas in Rancher work similarly to how they do in the [native version of Kubernetes](https://kubernetes.io/docs/concepts/policy/resource-quotas/).
-However, in Rancher, there are a few key differences.
+Resource quotas in Rancher include the same functionality as the [native version of Kubernetes](https://kubernetes.io/docs/concepts/policy/resource-quotas/).
+However, in Rancher, resource quotas have been extended so that you can apply them to [projects]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#projects).

 In a standard Kubernetes deployment, resource quotas are applied to individual namespaces.
 However, you cannot apply the quota to your namespaces simultaneously with a single action.
 Instead, the resource quota must be applied multiple times.